 2023/24

-Adams returned to Sydney after a season spent playing in both Europe and China, signing a one-year deal, as the King’s looked to win their third championship in as many seasons.
+Adams returned to Sydney after a season spent playing in both Europe and China, signing a one-year deal, as the Kings looked to win their third championship in as many seasons.

-“I’m confident with the squad we have assembled, that is willing to work hard, that we can deliver Sydney another championship.” said Adams upon returning to the Kings.
+“I’m confident with the squad we have assembled, that is willing to work hard, that we can deliver Sydney another championship,” said Adams upon returning to the Kings.

-Sydney were forced to undergo a huge rebuild prior to NBL24, after losing several key pieces to NBA oppourtunities.
-First reigning NBL MVP Xavier Cooks and DJ Vasiljevic both headed to Washington, then coach Chase Buford was released to pursue NBA oppourtunities and eventually joined Milwaukee.
+Sydney were forced to undergo a huge rebuild prior to NBL24, after losing several key pieces to NBA opportunities.
+First reigning NBL MVP Xavier Cooks and DJ Vasiljevic both headed to Washington, then coach Chase Buford was released to pursue NBA opportunities and eventually joined Milwaukee.
 Imports Derrick Walton Jr, Justin Simon and Tim Soares all headed overseas, and Jordan Hunter remained with the team as the only starter from the championship squad to return.

-Former league MVP Jaylen Adams returned after a season in Europe and joined new imports DJ Hogg (via Cairns), Denzel Washington and former NBA talent and Australian Boomer Jonah Bolden, who returned to basketball after a 4-year absence.
+Former league MVP Jaylen Adams returned after a season in Europe and joined new imports DJ Hogg (via Cairns), Denzel Valentine and former NBA talent and Australian Boomer Jonah Bolden, who returned to basketball after a 4-year absence.

 G-League championship coach Mahmoud Abdelfattah was brought in as Buford’s replacement, and despite the considerable roster turnover, the Kings still entered the season as championship favourites.